Yamato-Security/hayabusa/README.md

 # Usage

 > Note: You need to run the Hayabusa binary from the Hayabusa root directory.
 Example: `.\hayabusa.exe`

+## Caution: Need to install prepare package in Windows Environment

+you need to install [Visual C++ Restributable package](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) when you use hayabusa on Windows.

 ## Caution: Output printed to screen may stop in Windows Terminal